0

 Disclaimer

-The information provided about Agarwood Tea and its potential health benefits is for educational purposes only and should not be considered a substitute for medical advice, diagnosis, or treatment.
+The information provided regarding Agarwood Tea and its potential health benefits is intended for educational purposes only.
+It should not be taken as a substitute for professional medical advice, diagnosis, or treatment.

 What is agarwood tea?